rajadurai04/Archipanion-recommendation-model/README.md

 # 12.30 AM [Hour 2]
 Completed planning the idea and the structure of it.Work has been splited among the team members.

+# 02.30 AM [Hour 3]
+Started working on designing the front end and structuring the backend as well.